Table of Contents

 2. Avoids Costly Repairs and Maintenance:

-Inherited properties often require updates, but a cash home buyer usually purchase homes “as-is.”
+Inherited properties often require updates, but a cash home buyer in Maryland usually purchase homes “as-is.”
 This saves siblings the hassle and cost of renovations.

 3. Reduces Family Tension: